-In conclusion, the poor awareness and limited diabetic education service was considered a barrier to get better treatment outcomes.
-Male patients were more likely to be aware about the disease and adhere more to physical activity than female.
+In conclusion, poor awareness and limited diabetic education service were considered barriers to get better treatment outcomes.
+Male patients were more likely to be aware about the disease and adhere more to physical activity than females.
 There is a greater need for primary care providers to offer continuous diabetes awareness to the public whenever possible to provide the knowledge of preventing disease progression as it is global endemic disease with rapidly increasing prevalence.
-According to WHO, it can be prevented and managed through diet and physical activity.
+According to the World Health Organization, it can be prevented and managed through diet and physical activity.
 The burden of diabetes is huge worldwide; this study showed that the standards of diabetes care in the region can be improved.
 It may be useful to consider some of the interventions applied worldwide.
 These could potentially be as effective, and there is a degree of overlap.
-For example, the use of patient education by small group or a one-on-one setting education programs, diabetes specialist nurses and self-glucose monitoring appear to be potentially useful and are relatively well-developed components of systems elsewhere.
+For example, the use of patient education by small group or a one-on-one setting education programs, diabetes specialist nurses, and self-glucose monitoring appear to be potentially useful and are relatively well-developed components of systems elsewhere.

-It is essential for the governments to invest in ways to prevent and help in the early detection of such an expensive disease, by performing national screening and education programs.
-Many pharmaco-economic studies can be done to help the decision maker to think about strategies to help the patient to be physically fit by offering gymnasiums or places to walk or to have a contract with a specialized gym to refer them there, even if this seems costly as it has a good economic impact.
-It is essential for the governments to invest in ways to prevent and help in the early detection of such an expensive disease, by performing national screening and education programs.
-Many pharmaco-economic studies can be done to help the decision maker to think about strategies to help the patient to be physically fit by offering gymnasiums or places to walk or to have a contract with a specialized gym to refer them there, even if this seems costly as it has a good economic impact.
+It is essential for the governments to invest in ways to prevent and help in the early detection of such an expensive disease by performing national screening and education programs.
+Many pharmaco-economic studies can be done to help the decision maker to think about strategies to help the patient to be physically fit by offering gymnasiums or places to walk or to have a contract with a specialized gym to refer them there.
+Even if this seems costly, it has a good economic impact.

 Article Highlights